EvHaus/react-pdf-charts/README.md

 You can re-run the examples by downloading this repository, running `bun install` to install dependencies, and then running `bun start` to re-generate the `.pdf` files in the examples folder.

+There's also `/examples/client` which is a small little web server which you can use to test `react-pdf`'s web-only APIs like `PDFViewer` and `PDFDownloadLink`.
+To run that example, use `cd examples/client && bun install && bun start`.

 ### Known Issues

 - [ ] Only some `recharts` components are supported at the moment.
 In theory this library should work with others (like `highcharts` and `victory`) but those haven't been tested yet.